-- Obtained an understanding of the key controls over the fair value measurements and evaluated the design and implementation of these controls; - Evaluated the objectivity, independence and competence of the external appraisers who assisted management in assessing the fair value; - Evaluated the reasonableness in the key inputs in the valuation models by checking to the supporting documents; - Involved our internal valuation specialists to review the valuation methodologies and inputs adopted by the appraiser for certain Level 3 investments; and - Evaluated the adequacy of disclosures of Level 3 fair value measurement in the financial statements.
+- Obtained an understanding of the key controls over the fair value measurements and evaluated the design and implementation of these controls. - Evaluated the objectivity, independence and competence of the external appraisers who assisted the management in assessing the fair value. - Evaluated the reasonableness in the key inputs in the valuation models by checking to the supporting documents. - Involved our internal valuation specialists to review the valuation methodologies and inputs adopted by the appraiser in certain Level 3 investments. - Evaluated the adequacy of disclosures of Level 3 fair value measurement.